georgewayne/SingleCharDev/README.md

 # SingleCharDev
-Example of creating a single Linux character device.
+Example of creating a single Linux character device driver.
 Tested on kernel 4.1.15

 Usage:
 1. first copy the files to your local machine by